8 Beautiful Beaches in Nerja You Must Visit

 1. Playa de Burriana

 Burriana Beach is the locals’ and travellers’ favourite beach in Nerja.
-Its crystal-clear water and fine golden sand make it one of the best beaches in Costa del Sol, and this is reflected in the Quality seal since 2018 and Blue Flag.
+Its crystal-clear water and fine golden sand make it one of the best beaches in Costa del Sol, as reflected by the Quality Seal since 2018 and the Blue Flag.

-This is the perfect beach for any traveller as it’s accessible for everyone and has a great promenade with plenty of restaurants, beach bars and souvenir shops.
+This is the perfect beach for any traveller as it’s accessible to everyone and has a great promenade with plenty of restaurants, beach bars, and souvenir shops.
+It’s one of my favourite beaches because it has everything.

-Whether you’re spending the full day at the beach or are nearby at lunchtime, I recommend going to Restaurante Ayo, where you can enjoy delicious wood-fired paella and typical dishes of Malaga, like espetos (sardine skewers).
+Whether you’re spending the full day at the beach or are nearby for lunch, I recommend Restaurante Ayo, where you can enjoy delicious wood-fired paella and typical dishes of Malaga, like espetos (sardine skewers).

 Main facilities and services: